-The Panamerican Trauma Society (PTS) in collaboration with the American Association for the Surgery of Trauma-International Relations Committee (AAST-IRC) and the World Coalition for Trauma Care ( WCTC) hold several COVID-19 sessions from March-August, 2020.
+The Panamerican Trauma Society (PTS) in collaboration with the American Association for the Surgery of Trauma-International Relations Committee (AAST-IRC), the World Coalition for Trauma Care ( WCTC), the University of Miami and Virginia Commonwealth University (VCU - ITSDP) hold several COVID-19 sessions from March-August, 2020.
 Watch the COVID-19 series to hear from physicians and health care staff who managed COVID-19 patientshttp://www.panamtrauma.org/Global-Response-to-COVID-19

 Webinars, statements, support, handbooks and guidance relevant to COVID-19